For more information on the lab, including details of any open position, visit our group website here.

 Dr Lo Celso provides lectures on stem cell biology and intravital microscopy for the MSc Applied Biosciences and Biotechnology and the MSc, PG Cert Genes, Drugs and Stem Cells - Novel Therapies.
 She is guest lecturer at Queen Mary University in the Regenerative Medicine Msc and was faculty at the Hydra Stem Cells summer school 2016

-MacLean AL, Lo Celso C, Stumpf MP, 2016, Stem Cell Population Biology: Insights from Haematopoiesis., Stem Cells
+MacLean AL, Lo Celso C, Stumpf MP, 2016, Concise Review: Stem Cell Population Biology: Insights from Hematopoiesis., Stem Cells

 et al., 2016, Systematic tracking of altered haematopoiesis during sporozoite-mediated malaria development reveals multiple response points., Open Biol, Vol:6